huyslab/emotioncon_public/Readme.md

 ## Experiment Details

+- We used a novel experimental / computational setup involving a sequence of strong visual emotional stimulation combined with a randomized experimental distancing intervention.
 - The experiment was run on a webapp coded in HTML and Javascript using Jspsych version 7.1.2 and hosted on Google Firebase.
 - All the code can be found in the `experiment` folder.